Storyflow Logo

 What is the best book writing software in 2026?

 For an integrated tool, Scrivener.
 For Mac and iOS, Ulysses.
-For structural planning paired with prose, Storyflow plus Ulysses.
+For development and structure paired with prose, Storyflow plus Ulysses.
 For self-publishing, Atticus.
 For cross-platform, Novlr or Obsidian.
-The right pick depends on platform and on whether you want one tool or a paired workflow.
+The right pick depends on platform and on whether you want one tool that does every job adequately, or a pair of specialists that each do one job well.

 Is there free book writing software?

 Yes.
-Manuskript is free open-source.
-FocusWriter is free for distraction-free writing.
+Manuskript is free open-source with structural features.
+FocusWriter is free for distraction-free drafting.
 Obsidian is free for personal use.
-Google Docs is free with Workspace.
-Storyflow is free for the structural planning side.
-The right free option depends on whether you need integrated structure (Manuskript), focused prose (FocusWriter), research (Obsidian), or canvas planning (Storyflow).
+Google Docs is free with a Google account.
+Storyflow is free for the development and planning side.
+The right free option depends on which job you need covered: integrated structure (Manuskript), focused prose (FocusWriter), research (Obsidian), or canvas planning (Storyflow).

 What is the best book writing software for novelists?

-For novelists, Scrivener (integrated), Ulysses (Mac/iOS), Storyflow (planning) plus Ulysses, Plottr (beat-shaped) plus a prose tool, or Atticus (self-publishing) are the leading options.
-The right pick depends on platform and planning style.
+For novelists, Scrivener (integrated), Ulysses (Mac and iOS), Storyflow (development) plus Ulysses, Plottr (beat-shaped) plus a prose tool, or Atticus (self-publishing) are the leading options.
+Choose by planning style: heavy plotters lean on Plottr or Storyflow for the development job, then draft elsewhere; discovery writers do fine in Scrivener or Ulysses alone.

 What is the best book writing software for non-fiction?

-For non-fiction, Scrivener (integrated) and Obsidian (markdown plus research) are the leading options.
-Both handle extensive research alongside writing.
-Storyflow paired with Ulysses works for non-fiction writers who plan visually.
+For non-fiction, Scrivener (integrated) and Obsidian (markdown plus research) are the leading options because both handle extensive research alongside writing.
+Storyflow paired with Ulysses works well for non-fiction writers who need to see the research spine and argument structure on one canvas before drafting.

 What is the best book writing software for Windows?